What can creative expression do for us spiritually and emotionally? How can it be healing?

 Creative expression as a refuge, even a force for healing, is an experience of many people.

-Quoted in my article Missing or Abandoning Our Creative Fulfillment (Part 2).
+Quoted in several articles, including Missing or Abandoning Our Creative Fulfillment (Part 2).

 Others talk about art as healing: